MatthewKennedy/spree_blogs/README.md

   If your server was running, restart it so that it can find the assets properly.

-5. Set up Authors by visiting Configurations/Roles and add a new roll named `blogger`, then assign the blogger role to any user you wish to appear in the author list when creating your blog posts.
+5. Set up Authors

+Visit **Configurations/Roles** and add a new roll named `blogger`, then assign the new role to any user you wish to appear in the authors list when creating your blog posts.

-6. Set up your first Blog, click Blog Posts from the main menu, and then click Manage Blogs, creat your first blog.
+6. Set up A Blog

+Click **Blog Posts** from the main menu, and then click **Manage Blogs**, to creat your first blog.

+7. Create A Blog Posts

-7. Crest your blog posts as needed.
+Navigate to Blog Posts and create your posts as needed.

 ## Testing